 The truth is, no one really knows who they are, because there are so many different versions of ourselves.
 For me, there’s the quiet girl who keeps to herself in large crowds.
 There’s the writer living in her own fantasy world playing out scenes in her mind.
 There’s the introvert who isolates herself in her apartment on a Friday night to read.
 The emotional fan at a concert who dances dangerously close to the mosh pit.
 The coffee addict discussing her novel with the barista at her local cafe.
 The girlfriend who loves so deeply it hurts.
 The friend who would risk being invasive to make sure her loved ones know they aren’t alone.
 The daughter, granddaughter, sister, cousin who might seem a bit strange, but would take a bullet for any of her family members.

 I can channel any of these people within me to relate to and connect with someone else.
 When I stopped holding myself back and let myself speak up (which, by the way, I’m still learning to do), I realized how beautiful and important it is to truly see someone — not physically, but emotionally.
-I don’t see skin color, body shape, age, gender, fashion choice; I see thoughts, fears, dreams, values, morals — and I identify with pieces of other people.
+Their thoughts, fears, dreams, values, morals — I identify with these pieces of other people.